Shine Scholars Studentship Award 2022

 - Faculty of Health and Medical Sciences.

-Black British UK-permanent residents from the following ethnic groups: Black or Black British African, Black or Black British Caribbean, Black or Black British other or Mixed Black or Black British.
+UK-permanent residents identifying as being from any Black ethnic group (including Black or Black British African, Black or Black British Caribbean, Black or Black British other or Mixed Black or Black British).

 Qualification requirements will vary depending on the chosen PhD programme.